-Level I Prerequisites: Academic Reading and Writing Levels of 6; CUL 110 may enroll concurrently
+Level I Prerequisites: Academic Reading and Writing Levels of 6; CUL 110, may enroll concurrently 30 lecture, 83 lab, 0 clinical, 0 other, 113 total contact hours

 Students demonstrate personal sales strategies as they operate a full service restaurant lab.
 Guest speakers, tours, and classroom discussions will follow the lab covering topics related to functions of marketing such as promotion, advertising, and public relations.